MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 1. To install more packages in the environment, use the [Packages tab](python-environments-window-tab-reference.md#packages-tab) on the **Python Environments** window.

 > [!NOTE]
 > For best results with conda environments, use conda 4.4.8 or later.
 Keep in mind that conda versions are different from Anaconda versions.
-You can install suitable versions of Miniconda (Visual Studio 2019 and Visual Studio 2022) and Anaconda (Visual Studio 2017) through the Visual Studio installer.
+You can install suitable versions of Miniconda (Visual Studio 2019 and Visual Studio 2022) and Anaconda (Visual Studio 2017) through the Visual Studio Installer.

 To see the conda version, where conda environments are stored, and other information, run the `conda info` command at an Anaconda command prompt (a command prompt where Anaconda is in the path):